ryskks/usedicom/README.md

 Google Colaboratory requires a Google account, but it is convenient and easy to use because it does not depend on the performance of the machine.
 Basically, the code is written in Python and is available in Jupyter Notebook.

-The NOTEBOOK below is the main one.
+The above NOTEBOOK is the main file.
 Basically, the files should be run in order from the top to the bottom.

 In each file, this